-Want the whole book?
+Want the whole baby food recipe book free?
 YES Click here (use coupon code baby) or scroll down for recipe

 2 cups fresh plums, diced and seeded